Best Hawaii Medigap Medicare Supplement Plans

 - Out-of-pocket limits

-By looking at the chart below you can easily make a Medicare Supplement plans comparison.
+By looking at the chart below you can easily make Medigap plan comparisons.

-There are two plan types with a high-deductible option, Plan F and Plan G. If you choose this option, this means you pay all Medicare-covered out-of-pocket costs up to the annual deductible amount before your Medigap plan pays anything.
+The F and G plan types are available with a high-deductible option.
+If you choose this option, this means you pay all Medicare-covered out-of-pocket costs up to the annual deductible amount before your Medigap plan pays anything.

-Insurance companies are free to choose their plans, although Hawaii state laws might affect which ones they can offer.
-For more information, visit the Hawaii Department of Insurance website at http://cca.hawaii.gov/ins.
+Insurers can choose the plans they offer in Hawaii, however, state laws may affect which ones they can offer.
+For more information, or to file a complaint, visit the Hawaii Department of Insurance website at http://cca.hawaii.gov/ins.

 Although Plan F covers all gaps in Original Medicare, it is only available to individuals who qualified for Medicare prior to January 1, 2020.